openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 The above script will work for EBI exports as well.

 ### Example: Transforming CSV Data Values
-Even when the column headings map correctly to EQUELLA metadata, sometimes the actual data provided in CSV cells require transformation and Expert scripts can be used.
-For example, suppose an EQUELLA collection and schema expects the field /xml/metadata/subject populated by one of the following values: Mathematics, Sciences, Languages, English Language Arts, Social Sciences
+Even when the column headings map correctly to openEQUELLA metadata, sometimes the actual data provided in CSV cells require transformation and Expert scripts can be used.
+For example, suppose an openEQUELLA collection and schema expects the field /xml/metadata/subject populated by one of the following values: Mathematics, Sciences, Languages, English Language Arts, Social Sciences

 However, suppose that the CSV provided (perhaps a report/export from another system) instead uses the values “MATH”, “SCI”, “LANG” ENG” and “SS”:

 The following examples show how the data itself can be transformed during the import process using one of two approaches: either with a Row Pre-Script or with a Row Post-Script.

 Approach A: Using a Row Pre-Script
-The following script meets the requirement by converting the raw values in the “metadata/subject” cell to the values configured in the EQUELLA collection each time a row is read from the CSV.
-This occurs prior to the EBI converting the row data to XML and uploading to EQUELLA.
+The following script meets the requirement by converting the raw values in the “metadata/subject” cell to the values configured in the openEQUELLA collection each time a row is read from the CSV.
+This occurs prior to the EBI converting the row data to XML and uploading to openEQUELLA.
 1. Add the following script in the Row Pre-Script:
 ```
 value = rowData[columnHeadings.index("metadata/subject")] if value == "MATH": value = "Mathematics" elif value == "SCI": value = "Sciences" elif value == "LANG": value = "Languages" elif value == "ENG": value = "English Language Arts" elif value == "SS": value = "Social Sciences" rowData[columnHeadings.index("metadata/subject")] = value